17 Kate Tutorial

 OpenITImARkdown in dropdown menu

-If this does not say OpenITImARkdown
+If this does not say OpenITImARkdown, click the button, write OpenITI and

-select the OpenITImARkdown
+select the OpenITImARkdown.

-highlighting scheme in the list; this is designed
+NB: there is also a markdown highlighting scheme in the list; this is designed

-language on which OpenITI mARkdown is loosely based,
+for the markdown language on which OpenITI mARkdown is loosely based,

 but will not highlight OpenITI mARkdown text correctly.

-Alternatively, you can select the OpenITImARkdown
+Alternatively, you can select the OpenITImARkdown highlighting scheme in the

 list in the Tools > Highlighting > Markup menu: